sriyogesh94/dcos-docs/1.9/deploying-services/pods/technical-overview.md

 # Limitations

+- Pods are not supported in DC/OS Enterprise `strict` security mode.
 - Only Mesos-based health checks are currently supported.
 - Readiness checks are not supported.
 - Service ports are not supported.